 One Strategy to Boost Water Intake

 Pregnant and nursing moms need about 3 L of water (approximately 12 cups) per day.
 There are several ways to achieve this goal, but one strategy recommended by the osteopathic organization ELDOA (experts in joint health, postural issues, and chronic pain management), is to strive to drink 1L of water within the first 30 minutes of waking.³ It is still important to drink throughout the day, but this first push of hydration in the morning fully re-hydrates body tissues and joints after a night of sleep, regulates hunger, and boosts energy for the entire day.
-Have your clients try this for a week and note the difference in how they feel.
+Try this for a week and note the difference in how you feel.

 How to Know if You’re Getting Enough